A compute node in Neon is a stateless Postgres process due to the separation of storage and compute. It has two main states:

 When you connect to an idle compute, Neon automatically activates it.
-Activation typically happens within a few seconds, meaning that the first connection has a higher latency than subsequent connections.
-Also, the PostgresSQL shared memory buffers are cold after waking up from the Idle state, which means that your usual queries may take longer, initially.
+Activation can take anywhere from 500 ms to a few seconds, meaning that the first connection may have a higher latency than subsequent connections.
+Cold-start times are fastest in the

-During the Technical Preview, Neon only supports modifying session-level configuration parameters.
-Parameters are reset when the session terminates, such as when the the compute suspends due to inactivity.
+Neon only supports modifying session-level configuration parameters.
+Parameters are reset when the session terminates, such as when the compute suspends due to inactivity.

-For information about Neon's PostgreSQL server configuration, see Neon PostgreSQL parameter settings.
+For information about Neon's Postgres server configuration, see Neon Postgres parameter settings.

-For information about PostgreSQL server configuration, see Server Configuration, in the PostgreSQL documentation.
+For information about Postgres server configuration, see Server Configuration, in the PostgreSQL documentation.